Justin62628/gmfss-ncnn-vulkan/README.md

 > Open the folder where gmfss-ncnn-vulkan is located
 >
-> Run CMakeLists stored in src
+> Select src/CMakeLists in Visual Studio
 >
 > Click Generate - Generate All